dxw/playbook/src/user-research/index.md

    that work well for the people who need them.

    We are facilitators, not gatekeepers.
 We actively involve our colleagues and clients in research.
-And openly share what we do, how we do it and why it‘s important.
+And openly share what we do, how we do it and why it’s important.

 2. **Find the truth.
 Tell the truth**